 Running a business can be draining, both emotionally and financially.
-And when you’ve got nothing else to give financially, you might start looking into business funding and financing options to help support the growth of your company.
+And when you’ve got nothing else to give financially, you might start looking into business funding and financing options to help support your company's growth.

-To ensure your business has options when it comes to locating the best business loans or funding, you need to have a solid business credit score.
+To ensure your business has options for when it comes to locating the best small business loans or funding, you need to have a solid business credit score.

-To put it simply, the better your company’s credit score, the more money you’ll be able to loan, and the more favourable payment terms suppliers might be willing to offer you.
+To put it simply, the better your company's credit score, the more money you'll be able to borrow with access to better interest rates.
+Not only that, but you may receive more favourable payment terms from your suppliers.

 Just picture this, you’re a supplier, and a new customer approaches you.
 You run a credit check, and their score comes back as ‘high risk’ - they could have bad credit for several reasons - alarm bells might start ringing in your head.
 Would you be willing to take a risk by supplying this business?
 Will they pay you on time?
 Will you ever receive payment?

 Bad credit can easily affect supplier and shareholder relationships.
-So the more you try to better your credit score, the more positive the outcome will be for you and your business later down the line.
+So the more you try to improve your business credit score, the more positive the outcome will be for you and your business later down the line.

 What is a business credit score?

-According to Experian, a business credit score is the measure of a business’s creditworthiness, which is made up from a number of factors to understand the financial position of a business and its level of financial risk.
-The score ranges from 0 to 100, with 0 representing a high risk and 100 representing a low risk.
+A business credit score is the measure of a business’s creditworthiness, which is made up of several factors, including payment history and debt, to understand the financial position of a company and its level of financial risk.
+The score generally ranges from 0 to 100, with 0 representing a high risk and 100 representing a low risk.